BerkeleyHCI/PolymorphicBlocks/getting-started.md

 Introductory tutorial and example starter project, building towards a basic mechanical keyboard macropad.

+The overall workflow is:
+1. Write HDL code to define a top-level design, using library blocks.
+2. Compile the design to generate a netlist and BoM data.
+3. Load the netlist into KiCad PCB Editor for layout and routing.
+4. Optionally, iterate without losing layout progress.

+### Reference Document
+While this getting started guide is meant to be self-contained, you may also find the [reference document](reference.md) helpful, especially as you build designs outside this tutorial.

 ## Goals
 The main goal of this HDL are: